Meriwether Lewis: Return and gubernatorial duties

 After returning from the expedition, Lewis received a reward of 1600 acre of land.
 He also initially made arrangements to publish the Corps of Discovery journals, but had difficulty completing his writing.
 In 1807, Jefferson appointed him governor of the Louisiana Territory; he settled in St. Louis.

 Lewis's record as an administrator is mixed.
-He published the first laws in the Upper Louisiana Territory, established roads and furthered Jefferson's mission as a strong proponent of the fur trade.
+He published the first laws in the Upper Louisiana Territory, established roads, and furthered Jefferson's mission as a strong proponent of the fur trade.
 He negotiated peace among several quarreling Indian tribes.
 His duty to enforce Indian treaties was to protect the western Indian lands from encroachment, which was opposed by the rush of settlers looking to open new lands for settlements.
-But due to his quarreling with local political leaders, controversy over his approvals of trading licenses, land grant politics, and Indian depredations, some historians have argued that Lewis was a poor administrator.
+However, due to his quarreling with local political leaders, controversy over his approvals of trading licenses, land grant politics, and Indian depredations, some historians have argued that Lewis was a poor administrator.

 That view has been reconsidered in recent biographies.
 Lewis's primary quarrels were with his territorial secretary Frederick Bates.
-Bates was accused of undermining Lewis to seek Lewis's dismissal and his own appointment as governor.
+Bates was accused of undermining Lewis and seeking his dismissal and appointment as governor.
 Because of the slow-moving mail system, former president Jefferson and Lewis's superiors in Washington got the impression that Lewis did not adequately keep in touch with them.

 Bates wrote letters to Lewis's superiors accusing Lewis of profiting from a mission to return a Mandan chief to his tribe.
 Because of Bates' accusation, the War Department refused to reimburse Lewis for a large sum he personally advanced for the mission.
-When Lewis's creditors heard that Lewis would not be reimbursed for the expenses, they called Lewis's notes, forcing him to liquidate his assets, including land he was granted for the Lewis and Clark Expedition.
-One of the primary reasons Lewis set out for Washington on this final trip was to clear up questions raised by Bates and to seek a reimbursement of the money he had advanced for the territorial government.
+When Lewis's creditors heard that Lewis would not be reimbursed for the expenses, they called in Lewis's notes, forcing him to liquidate his assets, including land he was granted for the Lewis and Clark Expedition.
+One of the primary reasons Lewis set out for Washington on this final trip was to clear up questions raised by Bates and to seek reimbursement of the money he had advanced for the territorial government.

 The U.S. government finally reimbursed the expenses to Lewis's estate two years after his death.
 Bates eventually became governor of Missouri.
-Though some historians have speculated that Lewis abused alcohol or opiates based upon an account attributed to Gilbert C. Russell at Fort Pickering on Lewis's final journey, others have argued that Bates never alleged that Lewis suffered from such addictions and that Bates certainly would have used them against Lewis if Lewis suffered from those conditions.
+However, some historians have speculated that Lewis abused alcohol or opiates based upon an account attributed to Gilbert C. Russell at Fort Pickering on Lewis's final journey, Others have argued that Bates never alleged that Lewis suffered from such addictions and that Bates certainly would have used them against Lewis if Lewis suffered from those conditions.